All Saints Church, Kingston upon Thames: Interior

-The church contains a 14th-century wall painting of St. Blaise, a 17th-century marble font attributed to Sir Christopher Wren, twelve bells and an 18th-century carillon, the great west window of the 19th century, and the Frobenius organ installed in 1988.
+The church contains a 14th-century wall painting of St Blaise, a 17th-century marble font attributed to Sir Christopher Wren, twelve bells and an 18th-century carillon, the great west window of the 19th century, and the Frobenius organ installed in 1988.

+There are embroideries of four of the seven kings crowned in Kingston, made by Jacky Puzey to designs by Sophia Pearson with beading by Beatrice Mayfield of the Royal School of Needlework.
+These are:

+Æthelstan (924-939), first King of England.
+Crowned in Kingston in 925.

+Edmund (939-946), half brother of Athelstan.
+Known as a law maker.
+Captured the Vikings Raven banner 878.
+The stag is from a legend of how Edmund granted Glastonbury to Dunstan.
+Crowned 1 December 939 in Kingston.

+Eadred (946-955).
+Defeated Eric Bloodaxe in 954 to bring Northumbria under English control.
+The flames are burning Ripon Minster.
+Coronation 16 August 946 in Kingston upon Thames.

+Eadwig (955-959).
+King at 15.
+At his coronation feast, January 956, he left to consort with his wife.
+He ruled lands south of the Thames while Edgar ruled that to the north.

 Memorials

 There are several notable monuments in the church.

 There is a memorial by John Bacon the younger to Peter de la Rive Esq. of Hampton Wick.
 He was a merchant in London originally from Geneva, who died in 1803 aged 97, leaving his house to his housekeeper.

 Cesar Picton (c.
 1755–1836) has a simple memorial on the south wall of the nave.
 He was presumably enslaved in Africa by the time he was about six years old.
 He was bought and brought to England by an English army officer who had been in Senegal, and in 1761 was "presented" as a servant to Sir John Philipps, who lived at Norbiton Place, near Kingston.
 When Lady Philipps died she left him £100 and he became a wealthy coal merchant in Kingston.

-There is a memorial to Edmund Staunton (1600-1671), vicar of Kingston 1633-1658, and ten of his children.
+There is a memorial to Edmund Staunton (1600-1671), vicar of Kingston 1633–1658, and ten of his children.